In the Middle of the Sea

 From Philadelphia to Donegal.

-A father left Ireland in 1929.
-Seventy-seven years later, his son sailed home in his place.
-The story is finally in print — a keepsake assembled by three generations of the Ferry family.
+A father left Ireland in 1929 destined for America.
+Seventy-seven years later, his son sailed back across the Atlantic to his father's birthplace in Ireland.
+The story is finally in print — assembled by three generations of the Ferry family.